pixelnest/pixelnest.github.io/work/bulletml-for-unity/how-to-use/index.md

 If you haven't done it already, put a `BulletManagerScript` in your scene.
 Then, create a `BulletBank` and a default bullet container prefab.
 Associate the prefab in the bank.

-Then create a new object and assign the pattern that you have just saved to a newly added `EmitterScript` on this object.
+Then create a new object and assign the pattern that you have just saved to a newly added `BulletSourceScript` on this object.

 If you start the game, you will see the pattern being played: